925 Sterling Silver Bangle with Dragon Heads - Viking Jewelry

-Massive 925 Sterling silver bangle with two dragon heads
+Massive silver bangle made of 925 sterling silver with dragon heads at the ends

-By careful bending, it can be adapted to almost any wrist
+By carefully bending can be adapted almost to each wrist size

 Silver Jewelry will turn black over time.
 This is a normal process during which silver reacts with oxygen and sweat but also ingredients of for example skin care products.
 For cleaning purposes we recommend silver cleaning cloth.
 These are soaked with chemicals which solve silver sulfide and take on the black residue.
 However during this manual process small amounts of actual siver are removed as well.
 Do not polish silver plated jewelry in this manner too often!
 We always recommend to take off silver jewelry during manual labor, while performing sports and in the shower or sauna.